 Scholarship Committee

-Level of Interaction and potential interaction with Youth
+Level of Interaction and potential interaction with youth

 The level of interaction is typically low and happens only once or twice a year.
 Most interaction occurs during the interviewing process, when more than one adult volunteer is present.
 The current evaluation process is described below:

 "The committee sends out the applications to the school counselors.
 They gather the applications from the students.
 The committee then evaluates the paper applications.
 There is no contact with the students to this point and it is a blind process.
 After the committee does their paper evaluation they decide which students they want to interview.
 Students are notified for interviews one of two ways, through the school counselor or by the committee chair.
 It has been done both ways, and as a mixture.
-The students are then interviewed by the committee in a group format and the committee chair notifies the winners, usually via telephone.
+The students are then interviewed by the committee in a group format and the committee chair notifies the winners, usually via telephone.”

 Volunteers working on these programs must do the following: